Pale field rat: Distribution and habitat

 Rattus tunneyi once occupied almost all areas of mainland Australia, but is now found only in tall grasslands in northern Australia.
 The rats were once found as far inland as Alice Springs, but are currently restricted to coastal and sub-coastal regions.
 This species has become regionally extinct in some areas of its former range, which contracted greatly during the twentieth century.

-An outlying specimen obtained from South Australia was probably collected at Kangaroo Island, the mainland occurrence in that region is only confirmed from sub-fossil specimens.
+An outlying specimen obtained from South Australia was probably collected at Kangaroo Island.
+The mainland occurrence in that region is only confirmed from sub-fossil specimens.

 The distribution range of the east coast subspecies R. tunneyi culmorum is from Coffs Harbour in New South Wales to Coen in Queensland.
-To the west of the Gulf of Carpentaria the subspecies R. tunneyi tunneyi is found at coastal regions of the north to the Kimberley region in Western Australia, they also occur at offshore islands in the Pilbara region of that state.
+To the west of the Gulf of Carpentaria, the subspecies R. tunneyi tunneyi is found at coastal regions of the north to the Kimberley region in Western Australia.
+They also occur at offshore islands in the Pilbara region of that state.
 The fields of sugar cane found at the eastern coast may host the species, and they are observed at camp-sites or rocky slopes in the Kakadu National Park.

 The preference of habitat includes woodlands, dense sedges or grassy under-storey within monsoon forest, and wetter open grasslands.
-The local environment is usually vegetation surrounding a watercourse, with friable soils that seems to be a requirements.
+The local environment is usually vegetation surrounding a watercourse, with friable soils seeming to be a requirement.
 They forage for a variety of plant material, and will dig to expose subsurface foods such as tubers.

+Populations of pale field rats in the Northern Territory have declined substantially since European colonisation of Australia, with one study identifying a 15% reduction in the extent of occurrence and a 35% reduction in the breadth of occupied environmental space.
+A significant contraction towards areas of lower fire frequency, higher vegetation cover, and higher rainfall was observed, which are likely refuge habitats that help to buffer the impacts of feral cat predation.

 Ecology

-A vegetarian that eats grass stems, seeds, tubers and roots, and during the day rests in a shallow burrows dug in loose, crumbly soil.
-The habitat is within the range of pastoralist leases and with the introduction of cattle local ecology has been degraded by soil compaction.
+Pale field rats are vegetarians that eat grass stems, seeds, tubers and roots, and rest in shallow burrows dug in loose, crumbly soil during the day.
+The habitat is within the range of pastoralist leases and, with the introduction of cattle, local ecology has been degraded by soil compaction.
 Feral cats are also known to have placed pressure on the population.
-This rat is terrestrial, foraging across the soil surface, although a shallow burrow system provides them with shelter during the day.
+This rat is terrestrial, foraging across the soil surface.

-The breeding period of the eastern subspecies is primarily around the austral spring, September to November, the northernmost group reproduce during the drier period of the year from March to August.
+The breeding period of the eastern subspecies is primarily around the austral spring (September to November).
+The northernmost group reproduce during the drier period of the year from March to August.

-Rattus tunneyi was identified as a damaging pest species in Queensland, where their feeding at the roots of hoop pine, the species Araucaria cunninghamii, and destroying partially matured trees in plantation crops.
+Rattus tunneyi was identified as a damaging pest species in Queensland, where they feed at the roots of hoop pine, Araucaria cunninghamii, and destroy partially matured trees in plantation crops.